Sumter de Leon Lowry Jr.: Post–World War II

 From 1946 until his 1952 retirement, Lowry commanded the 51st Infantry Division as a major general.
 The newly organized division was made up of units from Florida and South Carolina, and Lowry commanded during its initial organization, equipping, and training.
 At his retirement, he received a state promotion to lieutenant general (three stars) on Florida's retired list in recognition of his long years of military service.

 Awards and decorations

 In addition to the Distinguished Service Medal and Bronze Star Medal, Lowry's other decorations included the Mexican Border Service Medal, World War I Victory Medal, American Defense Service Medal, Asiatic–Pacific Campaign Medal, and World War II Victory Medal.

+Distinguished Service Medal citation

+The citation for Lowry's Distinguished Service Medal read:

 Political views

 Opposition to the United Nations, communism, and civil rights

 Lowry's first political activity was his post–World War II opposition to the creation of the United Nations.
 In addition, Lowry regarded the civil rights movement of the 1950s and 60s as part of an international plot to spread communism worldwide.
 As he expressed it in a January 11, 1956, address to the Duval County Democratic Executive Committee, just before he announced his candidacy for governor:

 Our great nation was created by white men.
 It was shaped out of the customs and the culture of the white race by many generations of our people.
 It will continue to live as a white race, or it will perish as a mongrel race! ...Any white person knows that to mingle little white and colored children together in schools or playgrounds or pools means intermarriage, and soon!
 The mixing of the races in churches or movies or dance halls means mongrelization!
 The communists know this!